-Medication used in the treatment of Parkinson's is usually of little or no benefit in MSA.
+Medication used in the management of Parkinson's is usually of little benefit and any response may be short lived.
+This is another indication that this is an Atypical Parkinsonism condition.
 Diagnosis of MSA is based on the clinical signs which may resemble Parkinson's with some unique differences or 'red flags'.